nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_attendance_details.md

   </tr>
   <tr>
    <td>Specialty</td>
    <td>Specialties designated by royal colleges and faculties.
-Eg orthopaedics, renal medicine, endocrinology, etc</td>
+E.g. orthopaedics, renal medicine, endocrinology, etc</td>
    <td>0 to 1</td>
    <td>R</td>
 <td>Text for either the main specialty of the responsible clinician (as held on the Spine Directory Service), or the department from which the patient is attending.
 The specialty <b>SHOULD</b> be populated in the <b>PractitionerRole.specialty</b> FHIR element.
 The profile is currently bound to the FHIR ValueSet <a href="http://hl7.org/fhir/stu3/valueset-c80-practice-codes.html">c80-practice-codes</a> as preferred.
 This is proposed to be replaced by NHS Data main specialty code and therfore the current guidance is to not use the preferred ValueSet but to replace it using a code from <a href="https://www.datadictionary.nhs.uk/data_dictionary/attributes/m/main_specialty_code_de.asp?shownav=1">MAIN SPECIALTY CODE</a>.
 The FHIR CodeSystem element should be populated with "https://www.datadictionary.nhs.uk".
 As an alternative this element may be populated with a SNOMED CT concept and the FHIR CodeSystem element populated with "http://snomed.info/sct".
 Note further guidance will be issues in a later release of the specification.</td>
   </tr>
   <tr>
    <td>Service</td>
    <td>Treatment functions or services.
-Eg hand surgery, back surgery, hand clinic, TIA clinic, falls clinic, speech and language therapy, dialysis, family therapy, pre-admission assessment clinic, etc</td>
+E.g. hand surgery, back surgery, hand clinic, TIA clinic, falls clinic, speech and language therapy, dialysis, family therapy, pre-admission assessment clinic, etc</td>
    <td>0 to 1</td>
    <td>R</td>
    <td>Text only.</td>